1.2 Verification Result

 using VerifySpeed.VSCSharp;

-// Decrypt the verification token
+// Verify and decrypt the verification token

-var result = token.DecryptVerificationToken(serverKey);
+var result = token.VerifyVerificationToken(serverKey);

 Console.WriteLine($"Phone: {result.PhoneNumber}");